eduairet/alchemy-university/ethereum-developer-bootcamp/solidity.md

 -   Logging functionality to write data outside the smart contracts storage in matter of logs
 -   Abstraction on top of the EVM's low-level logging functionality, opcodes `LOG0` to `LOG4`
+    -   `LOG0`
+    -   `LOG1` - 1 topic (signature hash)
+    -   `LOG2` - An event with one indexed topic
+    -   `LOG3` - An event with two indexed topics
+    -   `LOG4` - An event with three indexed topics, max of topics to be included in a transaction
 -   `indexed` topics on events can be filtered
+-   A topic is a `32 byte hex hashes`
 -   They are stored in the transaction receipt and are readable outside the contract (gas efficient)

 ```Solidity